Dagenham Heathway tube station: History

 The new tracks built by the London, Midland and Scottish Railway allowed additional intermediate stations to be constructed on the local lines.
 Increased local demand was caused by the building of the Becontree estate by the London County Council (LCC) during the interwar period.
 In 1920 the Heathway site for a station had been identified by the Midland Railway and the LCC.
+The infill station was opened with platforms on the local electric lines on 12 September 1932.
 The station was built to the designs of LMS architect William Henry Hamlyn, drawing inspiration from London Underground station architecture.
-It opened with platforms on the local electric lines on 12 September 1932.

-The station was operated by the London, Midland and Scottish Railway but was only served by District Railway trains.
-(Note: The 1947 LMS timetable shows two daily steam services to Fenchurch Street.)
+The station was operated by the London, Midland and Scottish Railway but was almost exclusively served by District Railway trains.
+(Note: Two daily steam services to Fenchurch Street were provided for very early morning workers.)
 Electric train service was initially a train every 10 minutes at peak times and every 20 minutes off-peak.
 The District Railway was incorporated into London Transport in 1933 and became known as the District line.
 After nationalisation of the railways in 1948 management of the station passed to British Railways.
-The station was renamed Dagenham Heathway on 1 May 1949.
+Dagenham Council pushed for a renaming to 'Dagenham Central' and the station was renamed Dagenham Heathway on 1 May 1949.
+(Note: The renaming coincided with the transfer of the station from the London Midland Region to the Eastern Region.)
 On 1 January 1969 ownership of the station transferred to the London Underground.
-As part of the public–private partnership arrangement for maintenance of the London Underground, the station was refurbished by Metronet during 2005 and 2006.